-Full TitlePhase 1/2a Study to Evaluate the Safety, Activity and Pharmacokinetics (PK) of Escalating Doses of GNS561 in Patients with Primary Liver Cancer
+Full TitlePhase 1/2a Study to Evaluate the Safety, Activity, and Pharmacokinetics of Escalating Doses of GNS561 in Patients with Primary or Secondary Liver Cancer

 Sorafenib is a drug used to treat liver cancer.
 In this study, researchers are determining the highest dose of an investigational drug called GNS561 that can be given safely in patients with liver cancer (hepatocellular carcinoma) that persists or continues to grow despite sorafenib.